Introduction

 A lightning protection system includes:

-- Capture device (tip, cage, ESE, overhead conductor)
+- Capture device (spike, cage, PDA, overhead conductor)

 - Grounding conductors